Three More Officers Charged In George Floyd’s Death

 — Benjamin Crump, Esq. (@AttorneyCrump) June 4, 2020

-A spokesperson for the family commented on the arrests of the additional former officers saying that the Floyd family is taking heart with the new charges that have been brought.
+A spokesperson for the family commented on the arrests of the additional officers, saying that the Floyd family is taking heart with the new charges that have been brought.

 “This is a bittersweet moment,” Benjamin Crump, the family attorney said.